OE-FET/esr_analyses/README.md

 All functions do exactly what you would expect from their name, and most of them are well documented.
 Therefore, please refer to the individual doc-strings for more information.

+## Requirements:

+- The latest version of Matlab is recommended (Matlab 2020b as of writing)
+- Image Processing Toolbox
+- Curve Fitting Toolbox
+- Statistics and Machine Learning Toolbox